dscnsec/Coding-Arts/IDEA2.md

 ### *Input Pattern:*
- input 1: Number of buildings x.

- input 2: input x building codes in the above mentioned pattern.

- input 3: n(the building code from where she starts ),m( building code where she will stop)
+ input 1: string representing the tree ( the values in the string are in the order of level order traversal of the tree where , numbers denote node values , and a character "N" denotes NULL child.

+ input 2: space separated data values n and m  of 2 nodes.

  ### *Output Pattern:*
-  no. of turns (building codes from n to m that come while she was taking turns) -1 if riya did not tookany turn.
+  no. of turns (building codes from n to m that come while she was taking turns) -1 if riya did not took any turn.

 ### Sample testcase for problem statement 4 :

   ### Input:
-      Input 1: 11
-      Input 2: 1 2 3 4 5 6 7 8 9 10 11
+      Input 1: 1 2 3 4 5 6 7 8 N N N 9 10 N
-      Input 3: 5 11
+      Input 2: 5 11

    ### Output
-      2 1 3 6
+      4

 ## Problem Statement 5: